pyatb/pyatb/doc/source/installation.md

    - To set the MKL library, you can modify the variable "mkl_library_dir" and "mkl_include_dir" in the `siteconfig.py`.

-   - To set the Eigen library, you can modify the variable "eigen_include_dir" in the `siteconfig.py`
+   - To set the Eigen library, you can modify the variable "eigen_include_dir" in the `siteconfig.py`.
+Eigen is a C++ template library for linear algebra.
+You can find and download it on the official website [Eigen](https://eigen.tuxfamily.org/index.php?title=Main_Page).

 3. After completing the above preparatory work, you can install PYATB with the following command: